 ISO 37301 standard provides a clear and comprehensive description of what the compliance function should be responsible for

 ISO 37301:2021 provides guidance for establishing, developing, implementing, evaluating, maintaining and improving an organisation’s compliance management program.
-It covers all compliance-related issues including anti-trust, fraud, misconduct, export control, anti-money laundering, and other unexpected risks which might aﬀect your business.
+It covers all compliance-related issues, including anti-trust, fraud, misconduct, export control, anti-money laundering, and other unexpected risks which might aﬀect your business.

-The standard acts as a global benchmark for eﬀective and responsive compliance management program, based on the good governance and transparency principles.
+The standard acts as a global benchmark for eﬀective and responsive compliance management programs based on good governance and transparency principles.
 The guidelines set forth by the standard are applicable to all types and sizes of organisations and aren’t restricted by industry, risk exposure or geographic reach.
 The guidelines set forth in the internationally accepted ISO 37301 Compliance Management Systems represent the first step in developing a framework that protects the organisation from falling victim to the many risks associated with corporate bribery and/or corruption.
 ISO 37301 standard provides a clear and comprehensive description of what the compliance function should be responsible for:

 - Identifying compliance obligations and translating those obligations into actionable policies and procedures